grahamc/prometheus-packet-spot-market-price-exporter/README.md

-# Packet Spot Prices
+# Packet Spot Prices and Capacity

-Emit Packet.com's spot market prices, by plan and facility.
+Emit Packet.com's spot market prices and capacity data, by plan and facility.
 Check out [./grafana.json](./grafana.json) for an example dashboard.

 ![](./example.png)